RISE-UNIBAS/ocr-quality/README.md

 ## txt2tei.R

-Plaintext file into a simple XML-TEI file
+Plaintext file into a simple XML-TEI file with metadata from the filename.

 ## cer.R and cer_jiwer.ipynb
 Evaluate CER (Character Error Rate) using scripts in R and Python (Jupyter Notebook).